SeeedDocument/Seeed-WiKi/docs/Wiki migration manuals for Seeedia team/Review_the_Wiki.md

 <iframe style="height: 600px; width: 500px; margin: 10px 0 10px;" allowTransparency="true" src="Here put the link you just generated" frameborder="0"></iframe>
 ```

-## Are there any content that is redundent?
+## Are there any content that is redundant?
 Usually there are some content that is out of date and need to be deleted, including:

 - Support